Fezbot3000/ubank-research-playbook/README.md

-# UBank Research Playbook - Integrated Version
+# Ubank Research Playbook - Integrated Version

-A modern, interactive research methodology guide built with React and a custom design system.
+A comprehensive research methods playbook designed to help teams choose and implement the right research methods for their projects.

 ## Overview